OEUG99/Knowledge-Garden/pages/Graph___Style Guide.md

 # Namespaces
-	- Namespaces should only be used when you are writing for a topic and its tangentially related to specific theme/goal AND it is very unlikely that you will be linking to it from other notes AND you need  notes easily findable.
+	- Namespaces should only be used when you are writing for a topic and its tangentially related to specific theme/goal AND it is very unlikely that you will be linking to it from other notes.
+Additionally, you need these notes easily findable.
 	- One way you can think of namespaces is like a filling cabinet for related ideas.
 In the example below, the `[[Film Review]]` namespace acts as a filing cabinet holding all the reviews:
 		- **Examples:
 			- ```